-Hackensack Juvenile Defense Lawyer for Theft and Shoplifting Charges
+Hackensack Juvenile Lawyers for Theft and Shoplifting Charges

 Regardless of how old you are, if you have a lapse of judgment and steal something from a store or a neighbor’s car or home, you can face serious consequences under New Jersey law.
 Juvenile offenders charged with theft and shoplifting can face loss of their driving privileges, community service, probation and detention, and having a juvenile record could prevent you from getting into (or staying enrolled in) college.

 But, you have options available.
 If you have been charged with delinquency, criminal defense attorney Scott Gorman can help.
 Mr. Gorman represents clients in Criminal Courts and Family Courts throughout New Jersey, and he can help protect your future.

 With regard to personal property (things like jewelry, electronics, clothes and shoes), the crime of theft involves unlawfully taking or exercising control over someone else’s property with the purpose of depriving the rightful owner.
 In other words, theft is what most people think of as “stealing.”

 Shoplifting involves stealing from a store.
 This can include attempting to leave the store without paying for an item or attempting to pay a lower price than the one for which the item is being sold.
 Examples of shoplifting include:

 - Leaving a store with items hidden or stashed in your clothes or in a purse or backpack

 - Leaving a store with items in a bag or shopping cart without paying